-Automated Transportation Systems Guidelines Study
+Automated Transportation Systems Development Study

 The North Central Texas Council of Governments (NCTCOG), supported by consultant Lea + Elliott, Inc., has developed guidelines for ATS deployment in our region.
 These guidelines provide information on available ATS vehicles, set standards for grade-separated infrastructure, and identify advancements in dynamic wireless charging technology to help achieve our vision of supporting member government for flexible ATS implementation and creating economies of scale for ATS deployment.